CosmoStat/Tutorials/presentation_tips.md

 Let's look at some tips to use your voice and design your slides.

 Positive
-: **Priority:** Functionality.
-However you need to think about fun, cost-effectiveness and professional look.
+: **Priority:** is functionality.
+Plus fun, cost-effectiveness and professional look.

 ## Voice